Foreground Separation

 If the frequent recalculations after your brush strokes become bothersome or take a long time on your system, you can also turn off the Auto recalculate feature in the lower left corner and instead trigger manual recalculations by manually pressing the Recalculate button in the lower left corner.

-Should you notice smaller issues with the foreground separation results, you can still make minor adjustments to the automatic foreground separation by connecting Wallpaper Engine with an external image editor and then manually editing the Albedo texture.
+Should you still notice issues with the foreground separation results, you can still make minor adjustments to the automatic foreground separation by connecting Wallpaper Engine with an external image editor.
+Afterwards, you can manually edit the Albedo texture of your image layer.
 See the following guide for more infos: